InsertKoinIO/koin/docs/reference/koin-core/dsl.md

 ## Module DSL

-A Koin module gather definitions that you will inject/combine for your application.
+A Koin module gathers definitions that you will inject/combine for your application.
 To create a new module, just use the following function:

 * `module { // module content }` - create a Koin Module